spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 The following prerequisites must be met before deploying an EKS workload cluster:

-1. You must have an active AWS cloud account with all the permissions listed below in the **AWS Cloud Account Permissions** section.
+1. You need an active AWS cloud account with all the permissions listed below in the **AWS Cloud Account Permissions** section.

 2. You must register your AWS cloud account in Palette as described in the **Creating an AWS Cloud account** section below.